 Starting from these voice searches, marketers can create landing pages and run marketing campaigns targeting more specific user groups, emphasizing beef burgers, quiet settings, proximity, and other factors voice searchers are interested in.

-“By 2020, 50 percent of all searches will be voice searches, according to ComScore.”
+In 2022, 50 percent of all U.S. searches were voice searches, according to Oberlo.

 Voice search doesn’t only facilitate web searches.
 It also changes them.
 Think for a moment.
 If you do an Okay Google Google search for a restaurant, would you just list keywords?
 Probably not.
 You’d use full sentences to ask questions.
 Let’s say you just finished watching Gordon Ramsey’s video in which he heads to Norway to catch, kill and cook a king crab.
 You got totally inspired to try one of these yummy monster crabs yourself in a restaurant, hopefully not too far away from your home.
 You turn to your best friend Google and ask: